Get E-Book

 Creation Mode and umask

-The third fs.open() argument is used only when the open call creates a file.
-It sets the requested permission bits before the operating system applies the process mask.
+The third argument to fs.open() is used only when the open call creates a new file.
+It controls the requested permission bits.
+The OS then applies the process umask before the file is actually created.

 const fs = require('node:fs');